 A Fun Present Perfect and Simple Past Activity

-One of my favourite things to with my university students in Korea are surveys.
+One of my favourite things to do with my university students in Korea is surveys.
 They’re excellent for getting students up out of their seats, moving around the classroom and talking to a wide variety of people.
 They also encourage good listening because students have to ask one or two relevant follow-up questions.

 Here’s the survey I use in my own classes:

-How It Works
+How this Survey Activity Works

 Students have to ask their classmates the “Have you ever” questions, changing the verb in brackets into Past Participle form.
 If the answer is yes, they then switch to simple past (like normal conversational style) and ask 2 follow-up questions, with the partner making sure to answer using the correct verb form for the simple past.

 This activity corresponds to Unit 2 in Touchstone Level 3 Student’s Book

-Even more ESL speaking games and activities:
+More ESL speaking games and activities

 If you’re looking for some more speaking games and activities for your ESL classroom, look no further than this book.
 It’s available on Amazon in both print and digital formats.
 The (extremely cheap!) digital version can be read on any smartphone, tablet, Mac or PC simply by downloading the free Kindle reading app.